jundalisay/superblist/content/en/social/economics/principles/part-1/chapter-08.md

 weight: 32
 # date: 2022-08-06
 image: "/photos/grains.jpg"
-description: ""
+description: "The Grain Index is the table of ratios of goods and services to grains"
-author: Dalisay
+author: Juan
 ---

-In order to prevent inflation, Superphysics pegs exchangeable value to grains.

-More to come..
+The Grain Index is the table of ratios of goods and services to grains.